Make-School-Courses/ARCHIVE-WEB-6-React-JS-Native/README.md

 ## Course Overview

+Web sites were originally conceived as linked static HTML pages.
+Over time the demands of users and the ingenuity of developers has expanded the expectations and capabilities of modern web sites and pushed them into the realm of full fledged applications.
+These modern web sites are built around a single web page powered by JavaScript that acts as a full fledged piece of software.
+Often called Single Page Applications or SPAs.

 This course focusses on modern front end web and mobile development with JavaScript.
-In this class you will build modern, forward thinking web anf native mobile applications.
-Following industry standard practices using NPM and Web pack for package and dependancy management.
+In this class you will build modern, forward thinking web and native mobile applications.
+Following industry standard practices using React, NPM, and Webpack.

 ## Competencies & Objectives